School of Science Summer Research Program

 Body

-We welcome all Science students to become a part of our Summer Research Program.
-Within the ten-week time span, students will work in close collaboration with their choice of a faculty advisor.
+We welcome all current SMC Science students to apply to become a part of our Summer Research Program.
+Within the ten-week program, students will work in close collaboration with their choice of a faculty advisor.
 Students spend the summer (typically after their sophomore or junior year) gaining first-hand experience with genuine scientific research, either on a part of the advisor's ongoing research program or on a project created by the student.

 Thanks to the generous donations, the following awards are available for students: